-The efficiency of solar cells is largely determined by the electrical conductivity of metallic collector electrodes.
-In this area, Fraunhofer IKTS develops pastes and inks for existing and new cell designs.
-Highly efficient thick-film and direct-writing processes enable an affordable metallization of the cells.
-In the area of solar thermal energy, Fraunhofer IKTS is working on receiver materials and high-temperature materials for heat exchangers and heat accumulators.
-The integration of thermal energy storage devices makes it possible to deliver energy precisely as needed.
+The efficiency of solar cells depends to a large degree on the electric conductivity provided by the metal collector electrodes.
+Highly efficient thick-film and direct-write techniques enable the cost-efficient metallization of cells.
+Fraunhofer IKTS develops pastes and inks for existing and novel cell concepts.
+In the field of concentrated solar power (CSP), Fraunhofer IKTS is working on receiver materials and high-temperature materials for heat exchangers and heat storage systems.
+The integration of thermal energy storage solutions makes it possible to provide energy when it is needed.

-In order to enhance the environmental friendliness, cycle stability and efficiency of hot gas turbines, and to reduce emissions, higher process temperatures are necessary, as well as materials with high thermal shock resistance.
-This makes monolithic ceramics and ceramic matrix composites (CMC) an interesting alternative to metallic materials.
-In addition, Fraunhofer IKTS is engaged with the environmental barrier coatings based on oxide and non-oxide ceramic systems.
-Additional efforts are focused on high-temperature components, such as heating elements, burners, and heat exchangers, for example.
+Increasing the eco-friendliness and efficiency of hot gas turbines and reducing emissions requires higher process temperatures, and therefore materials with high thermal shock resistance.
+Therefore, monolithic ceramics and ceramic matrix composites (CMC) are an interesting alternative to metals.
+Beyond this, Fraunhofer IKTS also focuses on environmental barrier coatings based on oxide and non-oxide ceramic systems.